-When sending a DHCPDISCOVER, DHCPREQUEST, or DHCPINFORM message, DHCPv4 clients implementing this specification SHOULD<22> include a Vendor Class Identifier Option formatted as in section 2.2.3 and MAY<23> include a User Class Option formatted as in section 2.2.8.
+When sending a DHCPDISCOVER, DHCPREQUEST, or DHCPINFORM message, DHCPv4 clients implementing this specification SHOULDsection 2.2.3 include a Vendor Class Identifier Option formatted as in section 2.2.8.
 Because this specification supports only one user class value in this packet, the client MUST conform to the guidelines for the user class data defined in section 2.2.8.